aws/aws-cdk/packages/aws-cdk-docs/src/logical-ids.rst

 The |cdk| applies some heuristics to improve the human-friendliness of the prefix:

-- If a path component is **Resource**, it is omitted.
+- If a path component is **Default**, is is hidden completely from the logical ID computation.
+You will generally want to use this if you create a new construct that wraps an existing one.
+By naming the inner construct **Default**, you ensure that the logical identifiers of resources in already-deployed copy of that construct do not change.
+- If a path component is **Resource**, it is omitted from the human readable portion. of the logical ID.
 This postfix does not normally contribute any additional useful information to the ID.
 - If two subsequent names in the path are the same, only one is retained.
 - If the prefix exceeds 240 characters, it is trimmed to 240 characters.
   This ensures that the total length of the logical ID does not exceed the 255 character